Giant scops owl

 The giant scops owl (Otus gurneyi), lesser eagle owl, Mindanao eagle owl or Mindanao owl, is a species of owl in the family Strigidae.
-It is endemic to the Philippines found on the islands of Mindanao, Dinagat Islands, Siargao and was only discovered in Samar in 2010.
+It is endemic to the Philippines, found on Mindanao, the Dinagat Islands, Siargao and Samar.
 In size and structure, it is considered intermediate between a scops owl and an eagle-owl.
 Its natural habitat is tropical moist lowland forests.
 It is threatened by habitat loss.

 Description

 The giant scops owl is a medium-sized bird with a length of about 30 cm.
 It has a reddish-brown facial disc with a narrow black edge, white streaks above the eyes and prominent ear tufts.
 The back of the head and the upperparts of the body are reddish-brown boldly marked with black streaks and with a line of white streaks on the scapulars.
 The underparts are whitish with traces of reddish-brown and bold black markings.
 The voice is a series of five to ten calls, "wuaah, wuaah..." with the series repeated at ten to twenty second intervals.

 The giant scops owl was originally described as Pseudoptynx gurneyi, and later as Mimizuku gurneyi. it is now part of the genus Otus.